dwill81/configure-ad/README.md

 </p>
 <p>
 Step 16: Log into any newly generated user account on Client-1 VM.
 The login attempt with the user's name & generic password should be successful.
-That is the conclusion of this lab.
 </p>
 <br />